Hanohano Hale

 No analysis available

-I searched the remarks for explicit fire/life safety language such as FLSE passed, fire safety certified, or passed fire inspection, but found nothing.
-With no current verified value provided and no supporting mention, the safest interpretation is false.
+I searched the remarks for fire/life safety language such as FLSE passed, fire safety certified, or passed fire inspection, but found nothing.
+Because this feature is only determined from public remarks, it remains unknown.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.